-Seronegative spondyloarthritides, also known as spondyloarthropathies, are a group of musculoskeletal syndromes linked by common clinical features and common immunopathologic mechanisms.
+Seronegative spondyloarthritides, also known as spondyloarthropathies or spondyloarthritis, are a group of musculoskeletal syndromes linked by common clinical features and common immunopathologic mechanisms.
 The subtypes of spondyloarthritis are usually distinguished on the basis of the patient’s history and clinical findings.

 Extra-axial involvement such as uveitis, calcaneal enthesitis or peripheral arthritis occurs in all five subtypes, albeit with different frequencies.